sleroy/java_architecture_analyzer/docs/implementation/ai-assisted-pom-generation-bug.md

 ## Notes

 The phase1-initialization.yaml file has been correctly updated with:
-- ✅ Removed all hardcoded "semeru-springboot" references
+- ✅ Removed all hardcoded "example/springboot" references
 - ✅ Added task-102 to copy source files from all Maven modules
 - ✅ Enhanced AI prompt to emphasize POM validation